-This is the dominant approach used by prior work [5, 24, 25, 27], for example for dense prediction tasks [2], for scene understanding tasks [6] and for rotation (in quaternions) and translation (in meters) for camera pose [28].
+This is the dominant approach used by prior work [39, 38, 30, 41], for example for dense prediction tasks [27], for scene understanding tasks [15] and for rotation (in quaternions) and translation (in meters) for camera pose [25].
 However, there are a number of issues with this method.
 Namely, model performance is extremely sensitive to weight selection, w_i , as illustrated in Figure 2.
 These weight hyper-parameters are expensive to tune, often taking many days for each trial.
 Therefore, it is desirable to find a more convenient approach which is able to learn the optimal weights.

 More concretely, let us consider a network which learns to predict pixel-wise depth and semantic class from an input image.
 In Figure 2 the two boundaries of each plot show models trained on individual tasks, with the curves showing performance for varying weights w_i for each task.
 We observe that at some optimal weighting, the joint network performs better than separate networks trained on each task individually (performance of the model in individual tasks is seen at both edges of the plot: w = 0 and w = 1).
-At near-by values to the optimal weight the network performs worse on one of the tasks.
+At nearby values to the optimal weight the network performs worse on one of the tasks.
 However, searching for these optimal weightings is expensive and increasingly difficult with large models with numerous tasks.
+Figure 2 also shows a similar result for two regression tasks; instance segmentation and depth regression.
 We next show how to learn optimal task weightings using ideas from probabilistic modelling.
-Additionally, we show a similar result for two regression tasks; instance segmentation and depth regression.

-3.1 Homoscedastic uncertainty as task-dependant uncertainty
+3.1.
+Homoscedastic uncertainty as task-dependent uncertainty

-In Bayesian modelling, there are two main types of uncertainty one can model [29].
+In Bayesian modelling, there are two main types of uncertainty one can model [24].

-- Epistemic uncertainty is uncertainty in the model, which captures what our model doesn't know due to lack of training data.
+- Epistemic uncertainty is uncertainty in the model, which captures what our model does not know due to lack of training data.
 It can be explained away with increased training data. - Aleatoric uncertainty captures our uncertainty with respect to information which our data cannot explain.
 Aleatoric uncertainty can be explained away with the ability to observe all explanatory variables with increasing precision.